univstats

 Academic Overview

 Warner University is a private (not-for-profit), four-years institute located in Lake Wales, Florida.
-It is a Baccalaureate College - Diverse Fields by Carnegie Classification and its highest degree is Master's degree.
+It is a Master's College and University (smaller programs) by Carnegie Classification and its highest degree is Master's degree.

 Warner University is one of 10 colleges affiliated with Church of God.